 A New Chapter

-Pack 220 became one of the first early sponsors in the Heart of America Council to open their program for girls to participate with their brothers or friends, with the first female den consisting of five girls.
+Pack 220 became one of the first early sponsors in the Heart of America Council to open their program for girls to participate with their brothers and their friends, with the first female den consisting of five girls.

 Planning and formation began long before the release of Scouts BSA, with the Scoutmaster, an Assistant, and a full committee having been established and functioning before the program was even official.
 This was due to wanting to iron out problems and have everything in place to hit the ground running on day 1.
 Much like in our beginnings, they essentially functioned before the official charters were issued.

 1. Heart of America Council, 2018.